snowyan/Diary/mlcourse_knowledge.md

 ### What is a dense layer?
 All inputs are densely connected to all outputs, those are called a Dense layer.
+### Common activation functions
+* For sigmoids and hyperbolic tangent functions the gradient vanishes when input weights become large
+* Vahishing gradients are a feature of saturation
+* The gradients of ReLUs and ELUs is finite also for large inputs
+### Why do we need non-linear activation functions?
+* Linear activation functions can only fit linear decision boundaries
+* Non-linear activation functions can fit complex decision boundaries
+* Activation function need to be non-linear
+### Neural Network
+* NNs are hierarchical layers of neurons
+* NNs can approximate any function but we need sufficiently large data to fit all w.
+* The four categories:
+   1 general purpose neural networks for supervised learning 2 DDNs designed for image processing ex:CNNs
+   3 Neural Networks for sequential data ex: Recurrent Neural Networks(RNNs) 4 Neural Networks for unsupervised learning ex: Deep Boltzmann Machines

 # Lecture 6
 ### How to use Deep learning when you have limited data?